wso2/docs-mi/en/docs/learn/examples/scheduled-tasks/task-scheduling-simple-trigger.md

 # Task Scheduling using a Simple Trigger
 This example demonstrates the concept of tasks and how a simple trigger works.
 Here the `MessageInjector` class is used, which injects a specified message to the Micro Integrator environment.
 You can write your own task class implementing the `org.apache.synapse.startup.Task` interface and implement the `execute` method to run the task.

-If the task should send the message directly to the endpoint through the main sequence, the endpoint address should be specified.
-For example, if the address of the endpoint is `http://localhost:9000/services/SimpleStockQuoteService`, the Synapse configuration of the scheduled task will be as shown below.

 ## Synapse configurations

 Following are the integration artifacts that we can used to implement this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.